-Under the current compensation arrangements, effective January 1, 2013, non-management directors each receive an annual retainer fee of \$26,000.
+Under the current compensation arrangements, effective January 1, 2015, non-management directors each receive an annual retainer fee of \$40,000.
 In addition, the Chairman of the Audit Committee receives an annual retainer of \$20,000, the Chairman of the Compensation Committee receives an annual retainer of \$10,000 and the Chairman of each of the Corporate Governance/Nominating Committee and Diversity Committee receives an annual retainer of \$6,000.
 A director that chairs more than one committee receives a retainer with respect to each Committee he chairs.
 All of the retainers are paid on a quarterly basis.
 Current per meeting fees for non-management directors are as follows:

-• For meetings of the Board of Directors, \$2,500 and for meetings of the Compensation Committee, \$2,000.
-For meetings of the Corporate Governance/Nominating Committee and Diversity Committee \$1,500 and telephonic meetings of the Audit Committee, \$2,500.

-• For in person meetings of the Audit Committee, \$2,500.
-In addition, the Chairman of the Audit Committee receives an additional \$2,500 for preparing to conduct each quarterly Board and Board committee meeting.
+- · For meetings of the Board of Directors, \$2,500. - For meetings of the Compensation Committee, \$2,000. - For meetings of the Corporate Governance/Nominating Committee and Diversity Committee \$1,500 - · For meetings of the Audit Committee in person and telephonic, \$2,500. - In addition, the Chairman of the Audit Committee receives an additional \$2,500 for preparing to conduct each quarterly Board and Board committee meeting.